 Bissau-Guinean children remain vulnerable to violence, abuse and exploitation that occurs, very often, in the household, community and schools.
-With the weak formal education system many children, particularly boys, are led to attend Koranic School and are subject to begging to provide for their daily life and for the teachers.
-Young girls particularly in rural areas are subject to early forced marriage.
+With the weak formal education system many children, particularly boys, are led to attend Koranic Schools and are subject to begging to provide for their daily life and for the teachers.
+Young girls, particularly in rural areas, are subject to early forced marriage.
 There are also concerns related to child sexual exploitation linked to tourism in the archipelago.
 The country has not been able to implement and effectuate the child protection system due to the lack of implementation of existing legislation and policies and the absence of a clear case management and child protection data collection systems, among others.
+The Child Protection Code has been finalised and approved by the Council of Ministers and the Ministry of Woman, Family and Social Solidarity is leading the development of a case management system to address cases of violence, abuse, and exploitation against children.
+Incident reporting on all forms of violence against children are being collected and managed under the leadership of the Woman and Child Institute, in collaboration with Government and civil society organizations.
 Although gaps remain in policies and legislation on children rights, including legislation on protecting children from all forms of violence in all settings, the government and partners have made substantial efforts in the past two years by developing a comprehensive child protection policy (2019) and child protection code (2020), which have defined mandates and responsibilities of child protection stakeholders in prevention and response to violence, abuse, and exploitation of children.